mattstratton/infrastructure-smores/infrastructure-smores.md

 ---
 # Infrastructure as code

-> Enable the reconstruction of the business from nothing but a source code repository, an application data backup, and bare metal resources
+> Enable the reconstruction of the business from nothing but a source code repository, an application data backup, and [compute] resources
 -- Jesse Robins

 ---